mgblackwater/stevekinney.net/content/courses/testing/continuous-integration.md

       path: coverage
   ```

-- The coverage report will be available in the workflow artifacts.
+The coverage report will be available in the workflow artifacts.

-### 10. Enforcing Required Status Checks (Optional)
+### Optional: Enforcing Required Status Checks

 To prevent merging code with failing tests: